 Treatment of influenza

-Antiflu-Des is indicated for the treatment of acute and uncomplicated diseases caused by influenza A and B in patients 2 weeks of age or older who have had symptoms for no longer than 48 hours.
+Antiflu-Des is indicated for treating acute and uncomplicated diseases caused by influenza A and B in patients two weeks of age or older who have had symptoms no longer than 48 hours.

 Prophylaxis of influenza

-Antiflu-Des is indicated for the prophylaxis of influenza A and B in patients 1 year and older.
+Antiflu-Des is indicated to prevent influenza A and B in patients one year and older.